monero-ecosystem/monero-python/docs/source/quickstart.rst

 place for early deployment of future features of the currency itself.
 You may read `a brief explanation at stackexchange`_.

-**Please run all tests on testnet.** The code presented in these docs will perform the requested operations right away, without asking for confirmation.
+.. warning:: **Please run all tests on testnet.** The code presented in these docs will
+    perform the requested operations right away, without asking for confirmation.
     This is live code, not a wallet application that makes sure the user has not made a mistake. **Running on the live net, if you make a mistake, you may lose money.**

 .. _a brief explanation at stackexchange: https://monero.stackexchange.com/questions/1591/what-is-the-monero-testnet-how-can-i-participate-in-it